Cuncolim: Demographics

 The village’s native Christian community consists of Goan Catholics originating from Kshatriya noblemen, known as Chardo, presently numbering 3000.

 Cuncolim also houses a Scheduled Tribe community of 738 and a Scheduled Caste population of 157 individuals as per Population Census 2011.

 Education

+Cuncolim is home to National Institute of Technology Goa, an autonomous institution in western India of national importance.
+It is one of the 31 N.I.T.s in the country.